keshan-git/python-mega-course/README.md

 Website Blocker | Simple python script to block (predefine) websites during the predefine time window Static Web Side | Simple web side with Flask and Jinja templating Windows GUI | Simple GUI for CRUD operations
+Motion Detection | Detect any motion on a webcam view port, record detection timestamp and visual the result in time series graph

 ### Application 01 - Interactive Dictionary
 Simple command line application to get definition of words based on in-memory/database source.